sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 #### 5.2.1.
 Multi-layer encap parsing

-Multi-layer encap brings the problem in the packet parsing, because of encap layer detection and overlay packet handling:
+Multi-layer encap generates a problem in the packet parsing, because of the encap layer detection and overlay packet handling:

 1. In an ASIC, the parser is always parsing from the outermost bits to innermost bits.
 However, in DASH, the encap stack is defined reversely: underlay1 -> underlay0 -> overlay.
 Because the incoming packet could have various number of encaps, we need to be able to map the encaps to the right layer.
 2. The overlay (customer) packet could be also using encaps, so we need to be able to tell which one is ours and which one is overlay.
 3. The incoming packet could have various number of encaps, and each encap is not aware whether the inner packet is a overlay or not.
 For example, from the SDN pipeline basic element doc, the [Inbound from LB](./sdn-pipeline-basic-elements.md#inbound-from-lb) and [Internal Load Balancer in VNET communication](./sdn-pipeline-basic-elements.md#internal-load-balancer-in-vnet-communication) actually shares the same outer-most header.

-To solve this problems, we use 2 things for encap handling:
+To solve this problems, we use 2 methods for encap handling:

 1. We can specify if parser should stop parsing more encaps or not for the VNI: